 The answer you get after completing this three-step process is only a rule of thumb, but it will give you a ballpark figure that will let you know if your current insurance is adequate, or if you might actually be under-insured.

 For a conversation about optimizing the use of life insurance as part of your overall estate plan, give us a call!
-We frequently help clients in estate planning, elder law, and conservatorship cases at the DeKalb County Probate Court, take advantage of free consultation with a probate attorney in Atlanta.
+We frequently help clients in estate planning, elder law, and conservatorship cases at the DeKalb County Probate Court, take advantage of free initial 15-minute phone call with a probate attorney in Atlanta.